 One Day Course, and a 2 hour assessment

 The course will take place either on a Saturday or Sunday.

-For Sunday courses candidates will have the option of doing the exam in the evenings or one evening during the week.
+For Sunday courses candidates will have the option of doing the exam in the evening or one evening during the week.
 We can discuss what time and day suits you best.

-Or if you would like to discuss any aspect of this course with an instructor then please phone or text Rosy on 07825311569 or email: email@example.com
+Or if you would like to discuss any aspect of this course with an instructor then please phone or text Paul on 07513846229 or email: firstname.lastname@example.org

 A practical course, an essential for those on the water, using simulator radios to learn the basics of radio operation, the correct frequencies (channels) to be used, distress, emergency and medical assistance procedures as well as making ship to shore telephone calls.
 All of the simulator radios have Digital Selective Calling (DSC).
 The course will cover Global Maritime Distress and Safety System (GMDSS), Emergency Position Indicating Radio Beacons (EPIRB) and Search and Rescue (SART)

 The Short Range Certificate is the minimum qualification required by law to control the operation of VHF and VHF Digital Selective Calling (DSC) equipment on any British flagged vessel voluntarily fitted with a radio.
 This includes both fixed and hand held equipment using International channels.